Good to Great: Using Your Unique Story to Drive Success

 Make no mistake, being your authentic self and intentionally choosing to infuse your business with your unique story requires focus, discipline and bravery.
 There is no set course to follow.
 There is the chance of rejection and failure.
 But what if you have something important to share?
 What if that “something important” is what takes your business from good to great?

 Taking an Honest Look

 In my experience the only thing stopping most of us is fear.
 Fear comes in many shapes, sizes, and flavors.
 But if you boil it all down it’s all just fear.
 Let me suggest that the opposite of fear is love not courage.
 That may sound strange at first but think about it.
 Consider some of the fears you’ve overcome.
-More times than not it was probably love that allowed you to conquer your fear.
+More times than not it was probably love.
 Kind and encouraging words from a friend or loved one.
 Perhaps it was a mentor who showed you the way one step at a time.